LastJonicorn/VR_Game/README.md

 <h2>Problems:</h2>
 <ul>
-<li> Player always spawns at ground level.
-Reseting your position fixes it. (	Except when going through Main menu ) </li>
+<li> Player always spawns at ground level (	Except when going through Main menu ).
+Reseting your position fixes it </li>
 <li> There's a traidoff between good tracking and good slicing.
 You have to choose one at the moment </li>
+<li> Colliders go inside each other when releasing a grabbed item whitch causes the item to fly to oblivion </li>
 </ul>
 </br>